Problems

 image

-Draw any quadrilateral with all sides of different length and divide it into \(5\) polygons of equal area.
+Show how to divide any quadrilateral into \(5\) polygons of equal area.